openshift-pipelines/pipelines-as-code/docs/content/docs/install/github_webhook.md

 ✓ We have detected your repository using the programming language Go.
-✓ A basic template has been created in /home/Go/src/github.com/owner/repo/.tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline manually with: tkn-pac resolve -f .tekton/pipelinerun.yaml | kubectl create -f-
+✓ A basic template has been created in /home/Go/src/github.com/owner/repo/.tekton/pipelinerun.yaml, feel free to customize it. ℹ You can test your pipeline manually with: tkn-pac resolve -f .tekton/pipelinerun.yaml | kubectl create -f- ℹ You can test your pipeline by pushing generated template to your git repository

 ```